Metrilo/custom-integration/README.md

 All calls to these endpoints have to be done from your backend - therefore, we don't provide any specific code examples as the implementation is bound to your backend logic and programming language.

-:warning: Each Metrilo project has its own `API Token` and multiple stores cannot point to the same Metrilo project.
+:information_source: Each Metrilo project has its own `API Token` and multiple stores cannot point to the same Metrilo project.

-:warning: Most of the time the data you send will override any existing data.
+:information_source: Most of the time the data you send will override any existing data.
 For example, if you make a call about product *A* with categories *C1* and *C2* and then you make another call only with category *C3*, then the first two categories will be removed from the product.
 However, sometimes the data will be merged (e.g. adding a product's options).
 If the data is merged, it will be explicitly mentioned in the documentation.

-:warning: Note that each request you send to Metrilo is limited to **5MB** in size.
+:information_source: Note that each request you send to Metrilo is limited to **5MB** in size.

 ### Importing resources